New Voter in Pinellas County: Start Here

 If you decide to register with a political party or that you want to change your party affiliation, all you have to do is update your voter record.
 You can do this by going to registertovoteflorida.gov or you can print out this form, fill it out and drop it off or send it by mail to one of the three Supervisor of Elections offices in Pinellas County.

 Your first stop: right here!
-We’ve surveyed the candidates who will appear on your ballot so we can find out their positions on the issues that matter most to you, and we’ve posted that information here in our nonpartisan election guide to make it as simple as possible for you.
+Ahead of each election, we’ll survey the candidates who will appear on your ballot so we can find out their positions on the issues that matter most to you, and we’ll post that information in our nonpartisan election guide to make it as simple as possible for you.

 You can also attend the candidate forums sponsored by the League of Women Voters throughout the election season.
-At most of these forums, you’ll have the chance to submit questions directly to the candidates so you can hear what they have to say on the issues that matter most to you.
+At most of these forums, you’ll have the chance to submit questions so you can hear what the candidates have to say on the issues that matter most to you.